Get all the latest data for the Czech Republic

 How much have property prices increased in the Czech Republic over the past 12 months?

-Property prices in the Czech Republic increased by approximately 8 to 10 percent over the past 12 months, marking a strong rebound after the 2022-2023 slowdown.
+Property prices in the Czech Republic have increased by about 9% to 11% over the past 12 months as of 2026.

 Which neighborhoods have the fastest rising property prices in the Czech Republic as of 2026?

-As of early 2026, the three neighborhoods with fastest rising property prices in the Czech Republic are Karlín in Prague 8, Holešovice in Prague 7, and Královo Pole in central Brno, all seeing sustained demand from professionals and investors.
+As of 2026, the fastest rising property neighborhoods in the Czech Republic are likely Prague Karlín, Prague Holešovice and Brno Trnitá.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in the Czech Republic.